jjvanzon/Circular-Language-Spec/spec/interfaces/interfaces-main-concepts.md

 There are a lot of other object resolution concepts related to interfaces and inheritance, such as overriding and shadowing, but they might be covered separately in the *Object Resolution* chapter.

 The situation above only works in case of implicit interfaces.
 It also might not work when the same interface is defined twice.
-If it is, you have to refer to the interface explicitly.
+If it is, you might refer to the interface explicitly.

 Below is another example of interface object resolution, but now in case of referencing a member of the interface, while not explicitly accessing the interface: